alexmetelli/facial-expressions-/README.md

 # fruit-recognition

-exercise from fastai v3 course, based on collecting and training a model to recognize 3 differt types of fruits: Buddah's hand, Pomelo & Durian.
+exercise from fastai v3 course, based on collecting image from google and training a model to recognize 2 differt types of emotions on humans: sad and happy.